bonni208/Business_Ethics/Business_Ethics.md

 >
 > -- Socrates

- Our trip to Harvard will guide us on a voyage of self-discovery, where we'll uncover the right path to ethical decision-making in the business world.
+ Our trip to Harvard will guide us on a voyage (dare I say road trip? 😂) of self-discovery, where we'll uncover the right path to ethical decision-making in the business world.

 [^1]: According to [an oped (opinion piece) by Thomas L. Friedman](https://www.nytimes.com/2011/06/15/opinion/15friedman.html) in the New York Times.